Skip to main content

 These thoughts have intersected with my own observations about the musical genre.
 Musicals are kind of always on my mind, but this has been a monumental year for musicals in the modern age.
 Hollywood actually gave musicals a try this year.
 This lineup was really exciting when it looked like we were going to find a renaissance of musical films, but then it became really disappointing when all of these offerings stumbled at the box office, especially since a few of them were quite good.
 It's given me a lot of time to think about what makes a good musical, which inevitably has me thinking about why so many of the best musicals come from the Disney tradition.

-While Disney animation has produced quite a few gems outside of the musical realm, society bonds "Disney" and "musicals" on a molecular level.
+While Disney animation has produced quite a few gems outside of the musical realm, society still bonds "Disney" and "musicals" on a molecular level.
 Over the last thirty years especially, Disney films are generally a viewer's first exposure to the concept of a musical.
-Owing to this, the concept of "the Disney musical" is really easy to take for granted.
+Owing to this, the concept of "the Disney musical" is really easy to take for granted, such that the true chemistry of this admixture goes underappreciated by civilians and academics alike.

-Musicals transport the viewer into a world unfamiliar to the one they live in yet where everything seems somehow truer to how they feel.
+Musicals transport the viewer to a world that is unfamiliar to the one they know, yet where everything seems somehow truer to how they feel.
 So it is with Disney films, which speak to the part of us that hasn't been worn down by a world that conditions cynicism.
 Disney musicals synergize these forms into something really special, a nexus between fantasy and truth, and that's something worth talking about.

 We'll go about this in two major phases.
 First, we'll dig into the mechanics of both the musical genre as a whole and the Disney musical specifically.
 Second, we'll look at how the histories and legacies of Disney and live-action musicals have interacted.